aschneiderman/kindle-tools/README.md

 TO DO:

-- Make the scriot more robust -- eg if the title has parentheses in it, it'll mess up the parsing; check to make sure ot only grabs the highlights from one book (I banged out this script to take care of an immediate need)
+- Make the script more robust -- eg if the title has parentheses in it, it'll mess up the parsing; check to make sure ot only grabs the highlights from one book (I banged out this script to take care of an immediate need)
 - Save the book title and author at the top of the output file
-- Create a better UI
+- Create a better but simple UI
+- Fix it so Word will read it w/o asking what type of text it is

+## Future Scripts

+- Flask script that (optionally) walks you through how to download the clippings file, then lets you interactively choose from a list of all the books in the clippings file